Incoming PhD Handbook

 - Connect with HCDE on social media and use #HCDE to share your posts:

-Labs/Lounges/Conference Rooms/Research Spaces in Sieg Hall & on campus
+Labs/Lounges/Conference Rooms/Research Spaces in Sieg Building & on campus

 - HCDE VR Lab: Sieg 129A